-Software licensing governs how your business can use the software it buys.
+Software licensing governs how your business can use the software it buys or uses.
 Every piece of software has a licence agreement which explains what you can and can’t do with it.

 Having the right licences ensures your business is using software legally.
 You can also save money by only buying the software licences you actually need.